 Do The Dutch Still Wear Wooden Shoes?

-Many Dutch farmers still like to wear wooden shoes because they are convenient on wet and soggy farmland.
+Many Dutch farmers still wear wooden shoes because they are convenient on wet and soggy farmland.
 Furthermore, modern Dutch clogs with leather tops are popular among people with physical jobs like nurses because they provide maximum comfort.

 It doesn’t matter if wooden shoes get dirty because they are much easier to clean than leather shoes.
 I am not a farmer and don’t live in the countryside, but I have wooden shoes to work in the garden.

-Modern wooden shoes (clogs) with leather tops offer even more flexibility and comfort.
-These clogs are very comfortable as well as shock-absorbing.
 These stylish clogs are popular among people with physical jobs, such as nurses, cooks, and butchers.
 People in these professions wear them daily for comfort, posture correction, and shock absorption.

 How Are Dutch Wooden Shoes Made?